-- medium employment sites across the area and by requiring the provision of small-scale business opportunities in all significant residential and commercial developments.
-Flexible building design and innovative approaches will be sought in new and existing residential developments to encourage local working and business opportunities - larger scale needs will be addressed through the allocation of sufficient land to provide a choice and range of sites.
+- larger scale needs will be addressed through the allocation of sufficient land to provide a choice and range of sites.
 Development Plan Documents and investment strategies will ensure that a readily available supply of land is maintained throughout the Joint Core Strategy period - investment strategies will focus on overcoming constraints to the release and development of key sites - land identified for employment uses on proposals maps will only be considered for other uses that are ancillary and supportive to its employment role.
 Employment land with potential for redevelopment for other uses will be identified in supporting DPDs or SPDs